 Degree Overview

-The Art department is focused in six studio areas: photography, design, ceramics, sculpture, painting, and drawing.
+The Art Department is focused on 6 studio areas; photography, design, ceramics, sculpture, painting, and drawing.
 Studio art majors take a series of foundation courses that establish strong visual language and drawing skills so that they are prepared for upper-level studies.
 Many of our art courses are also open to non-majors who are interested in learning new skills or building on their previous art experience.
 In addition to these areas, we offer other courses in bookmaking, printmaking, and digital illustration.

 • Photography courses encompass both analog and digital photography.
-These classes introduce students to the visual language of photography through technical assignments, all within a historical and theoretical framework.
+These classes introduce students to the visual language of photography through technical assignments within a historical and theoretical framework.

 • Design courses focus on branding, human-centered design, and visual communication.
-From ad design to typography, design courses emphasis social and theoretical issues related to design.
+From ad design to typography, design courses emphasize social and theoretical issues related to design.

-• Ceramic courses encompass both wheel throwing and hand-building exercises with exploration of surface treatment including glazing, decorating and firing.
+• Ceramic courses encompass both wheel throwing and hand-building exercises within the exploration of surface treatment, including glazing, decorating and firing.

 • Sculpture courses investigate a variety of sculptural processes, including modeling, carving and casting.

-• Painting and drawing courses focus on compositional principles and color ideas with an emphasis on thematic painting problems.
-Extensive exercises from direct observation.
+• Painting and drawing courses focus on compositional principles and color ideas with an emphasis on thematic painting techniques.
+Extensive exercises from direct observation are implemented and developed.

 Please click on the major map below to better understand the pathways and opportunities available in Art.